antoniorodr/memo/README.md

 :heavy_check_mark: Edit your notes and reminders right from the terminal\
 :heavy_check_mark: Add new notes and reminders effortlessly through the terminal\
 :heavy_check_mark: Move notes to another folder effortlessly through the terminal\
-:heavy_check_mark: Mark reminders as completed from the terminal
+:heavy_check_mark: Mark reminders as completed from the terminal\
+:heavy_check_mark: Export your notes to HTML and convert them to Markdown

 ## :rocket: Technologies